Melelery/c-binance-futures-quant/README_EN.md

 1. The ws-type data read is usually locked by Binance with a delay of more than 100ms, and the ws-type read data has some unconfirmable risk factors, so this method is excluded

 2. If the https reading method is used, the reading weight of some data is as high as 20, or even 30.
 From this, it is deduced that multiple IPs are needed, and distributed reading can have higher frequency.
 At this time, the cost price of a single IP becomes a factor that needs to be considered.
-The cost of Alibaba Cloud's preemptive server is less than 2 usd a month.
+The cost of Alibaba Cloud's preemptive server is less than $2  a month.
 After comprehensive cost-effective considerations, we chose Japan's Alibaba Cloud.

 3. This solution is not a solution for high-frequency (nanosecond-level) transactions, otherwise it will all be written in C++.
 In fact, it is a set of solutions that pursue cost, delay, and development speed, and balance the optimal solution among the three, and serve millisecond-level strategies